Assessment and Certification

 Vulnerabilities can appear throughout the component or system lifecycle; thus, it is necessary to plan ahead and to implement security from the onset.
 From specification, to design, production and support, component suppliers need to consider how the cyber resilience of a connected device can be optimized for its entire lifespan.
 Further down the line, the system integrator must take possible threats of the automated solution into account.
 Consequently, suppliers and integrators are required to mitigate risk, even when the prospective configuration and the potential threats are still largely unknown.
 Furthermore, transparency is required for a potential buyer to place trust in the security capabilities of product suppliers and integrators.

-Besides the generic process aspects during product development and system integration, the IEC 62443 standard specifies technical security requirements for components and systems.
+Beside the generic process aspects during product development and system integration, the IEC 62443 standards specify technical security requirements to components and systems.
 These technical requirements are described in IEC 62443-4-2 and IEC 62443-3-3.
-The process and technical requirements assessment are the basis for the IEC 62443 certification of components and systems, respectively.
+To participate, the development teams would have to show a mature secure product development lifecycle process based on IEC 62433-4-1.
+They are the basis for the TÜV SÜD Product Service’s certification of components and systems, respectively.

-Our extensive experience with industrial processes, combined with profound expertise in industrial cybersecurity, make us uniquely positioned to assess your security processes and solutions.
+Our extensive experience with industrial processes, combined with profound expertise in industrial cybersecurity, make us uniquely positioned to assess your processes and products.
 Our methodology for risk analysis, applying both security and safety aspects, is proven in the field.
-TÜV SÜD experts also actively participate in international standardisation committees, gaining valuable insights on the latest regulatory developments.
-Due to our experts’ relentless commitment to instill safe operations across industries, the TÜV SÜD certification mark has become a globally renowned symbol for safety, security and trust.
+TÜV SÜD experts also actively participate in international standardization committees, gaining valuable insights on the latest regulatory developments.
+Due to our experts’ relentless commitment to instill secure and safe operations across industries, the TÜV SÜD IEC 62443 compliance certification has become a globally renowned symbol for safety, security and trust.

 Take action to strengthen industrial cyber security.